janpfeifer/goshot/README.md

 * Assign it to a favourite hotkey (shortcut), so it's readily available.

 * Run it to capture a screenshot, which you can easily crop to the area of interest.
+It can also capture delayed
+  screenshots: handy when one wants to screenshot opened menus.
 * **Annotate**: circles, arrows and text of different sizes and colors.

 * **Share**: